About

 Her teaching is structured around careful interpretation of Neville's lectures and a disciplined understanding of how consciousness functions.
 She emphasizes clarity rather than excitement, understanding rather than persuasion.

-By understanding the structure of states of consciousness, students are able to approach manifestation with greater stability and realism.
+By understanding the structure of states of consciousness, students are able to approach manifestation with greater stability and realism, without the pressure of generating emotional intensity or maintaining constant positive thinking.

 For those who are no longer seeking methods but insight, Lynna's work offers a structured and grounded interpretation of Neville Goddard's teachings and the deeper implications of The Law and The Promise.